streamrail/go-bitly/README.md

 # go-bitly

-a simple bit.ly client for go to easily shorten url's.
+a simple bit.ly client for go to easily shorten urls.

 ## usage